- Guided tour

 Lunch will consist of a main dish and desert.
 Before we leave the terminal, we will pre-order lunch so we do not waste time.
 Once we arrive at the restaurant, the food will be freshly prepared and ready for us.

 The US 1st Infantry and 29th Infantry Divisions, as well as elements of the US Army Rangers were tasked with opening up 5 exit points to start the movement inland.
 Supported with incredible air and sea pre-bombardment, Allied planners expected to be moving off the beach area within 2 hours.
 Sadly, this was not the case and this is why many documentaries and movies have been made about this location.
 When you hear the stories from your guide, you will understand why this beach is known as, "Bloody Omaha".

+During World War Two, the Nazis were in the process of building the Atlantik Wall; a series of fortifications from Norway to the border of France and Spain.
+Stretching for over 2000 miles, this formidable construction of fortifications was designed to try and prevent an Allied landing in the west.
 One such site was located at the Pointe Du Hoc in Normandy.
 Consisting of 6 long range gun positions and many other concrete bunkers, it posed a real threat to Allied shipping on D-Day.
 As this battery was right between the two American landing beaches, Allied planners had no choice but to knock out this position.
 Here you will hear the incredible stories of bravery shown by US Army Rangers who had to scale nearly 100 feet of cliffs to destroy the guns.

 End of the tourLe Havre cruise terminal